yashas-13/cuz2/README.md

 `window.API_BASE` variable **before** loading `assets/js/api.js` when deploying against a different backend address.

-The script performs the same steps as above and launches both servers.
+The script performs the same steps as above and launches the single Flask server.

-Once running, open `http://localhost:8000/pages/register.html` to register the first manufacturer account or use the seeded credentials below to sign in via `http://localhost:8000/pages/login.html`.
+Once running, open `http://localhost:5000/pages/register.html` to register the first manufacturer account or use the seeded credentials below to sign in via `http://localhost:5000/pages/login.html`.
 The page will redirect to the appropriate dashboard based on the authenticated user's role.
 The backend seeds a sample manufacturer account on first run: